-The Product Owner can either target long-term value (see ROI-Ordered Backlog) with a Release Plan that accounts for how PBIs reinforce each other, or can plan a project-styled series of releases based on High Value First.
+The Product Owner can either target long-term value (see Value and ROI and ROI-Ordered Backlog) with a Release Plan that accounts for how PBIs reinforce each other, or can plan a project-styled series of releases based on High Value First.
 However, the team should not use such estimates as exact dates for any given PBI, and no delivery date should ever be interpreted as a binding commitment.
 The Release Plan is based on estimates and acknowledges flexibility rather than inevitability.
 Scrum keeps delivery dates fixed, so the Sprint end date is sacred, at which time the team delivers its best effort.
 The price of agility is some uncertainty.
 See the pattern Release Range.

 It is also acceptable to release some PBIs before the end of the Sprint, releasing the Product Increment a bit at a time to smooth out delivery flow and to minimize the inventory of completed work; see Responsive Deployment.